EastApex/Flutter_easdktool/README.md

     Get all watch big data (daily steps, heart rate, exercise records, etc.)
         EASDKTool().getBigWatchData(EAGetBitDataCallback getBitDataCallback)
             => getBitDataCallback: callback for getting big data.
 Distinguish different types of data according to dataType
+        note:
+            There are some fields that iOS and Android return differently, so be careful

     Operate the watch
         EASDKTool().operationWatch(EAOperationWatchType operationType,OperationWatchCallback operationCallback)
             => operationType: The type of watch operation, please see EAOperationWatchType in the [EAEnum.dart] file for details;